 Every year in my city 17,000 babies are born.
 17,000 little squidgy bundles of puke and jobbies and chubby happy screaminess.
 17,000 lives jolted upside and round in the cyclone of kids.
 One in five mums – probably way more but that’s another topic – at least one in five mums will have a mental health problem in the perinatal period; so in my city, that’s well over three thousand.

 Most get no help.
 Of those who do, most only see their GP.
 The ones that are really unwell, they get to see me; a kind of aversion therapy.
-“Cheer up or we’ll send you to the whiny gobshite, you’ll sit in a sweaty velour armchair while he force-feeds you disappointing biscuits and tea-flavoured drink”.
+“Cheer up or we’ll send you to speak with the whiny gobshite nurse, you’ll sit in a sweaty velour armchair while he force-feeds you disappointing biscuits and tea-flavoured drink”.
 I love my job.

 Let me tell you about something that happened; a reason why I do what I do and sometimes wish I didn’t do what I do, and how sometimes those times when I wish I didn’t do what I do make doing what I do even better to do.